eddie75espinoza-dev/eddie75espinoza-dev/README.md

-# About me!👋
+# I´m Eddie Espinoza!👋

 Developer with a degree in Computer Science with more than 10 years of experience in software development and web applications.
 Specialized in languages such as JavaScript and Python, as well as their frameworks.
 Extensive experience with relational and non-relational databases, agile methodologies and problem solving.
 Passionate about technology and continuously looking for opportunities to learn and grow.

 ## 🚀 About Me
-- 🌐 Full Stack Developer with a focus on web technologies.
+- 🌐 Full Stack Developer with a focus on backend technologies.
 - 🎓 Bachelor's degree in Computer Science.
 - 💡 Always eager to learn and collaborate on exciting projects.